SelfOdom: Self-supervised Egomotion and Depth Learning via Bi-directional Coarse-to-Fine Scale Recovery: Self-supervised Visual Egomotion and Depth Learning

 \subsection{Bi-directional Coarse-to-Fine Pose Scale Recovery}

-In the coarse scale recovery stage, the depths are calculated from pre-trained model and estimated scale factor.
-This stage considers to enable pose and depth learning jointly, which further refines pose and depth estimates.

-Instead of using calculated depths, we use the depth predictions from DepthNet as the target and source depths to construct the photometric loss and 3D geometry consistency loss of coarse-to-fine scale recovery.
-If the optimization is only on the forward-direction, the model encourages depth predictions to be overfit on one side, leading to unstable training.
+In the coarse-scale recovery stage, depths are determined through a combination of a pre-trained model and an estimated scale factor.
+This stage enables joint learning of pose and depth, leading to further refinement of estimates for both parameters.
+Rather than relying solely on calculated depths, we incorporate depth predictions generated by DepthNet as both the target and source depths when constructing the photometric loss and 3D geometry consistency loss for the coarse-to-fine scale recovery process.
+By optimizing in both forward and backward directions, the model avoids the issue of overfitting on one side, which could lead to unstable training.
 Therefore, we introduce a backward loss,

-Here, as shown in Figure 3, the relative pose and the order of target and source frame are inverse.
+Here, as shown in Figure \ref{fig3:The calculation of bi-directional loss}, the relative pose and the order of target and source frame are inverse.